How Top Gun: Maverick uses ghosts, heists and flashbacks to bring closure to a high-octane love story, 36 years later.

-Top Gun: Maverick makes judicious use of nostalgia, though you don’t have to have seen the first film to feel the vibes.
+Top Gun: Maverick makes judicious use of nostalgia, though you don’t have to have seen the 1986 film to feel the vibes.
 Flashbacks bring us up to speed on the importance of Goose’s death to the current story, and the permanence of Tom Cruise’s blinding smile.

 Still, with a 36-year gap to address, this story is inevitably all about change.

 More pertinently, Maverick is frozen in trauma.
-He’s still grieving for Goose, his wingman in ‘86 who died during a botched mission.
+He’s still grieving for Goose, his wingman in ‘86 who died during a botched manoeuvre.
 He may have symbolically thrown away his pal’s dog tags at the end of the first film, but he’s been stewing in guilt ever since.

-With this flagged as unresolved tension, the story ups the ante by reincarnating Goose through his son, Rooster (spot the family resemblance?).
+With this flagged as unresolved tension, the story ups the ante by reincarnating Goose through his son, er, Rooster (spot the family resemblance?).